 For Microsoft, this is shown as "Additions to property and equipment" as outlined below:

-Therefore, I would recommend searching the term "capital expenditure" or "capital assets" when you are seeking this information for any company, just to ensure the cash flow statement's accuracy.
+Therefore, I would recommend searching the term "capital expenditure" or "capital assets" when you are seeking this information for any company, just to ensure that you're looking at the right number.

 Now that we have the total CapEx number, the next step is to figure out maintenance CapEx.
-What this really means, is that we need a sub-section of this total CapEx number.
+What this really means, is that we need a component of this total CapEx number.

 In reality, total CapEx falls into two categories: